boboldehampsink/pushnotifications/README.md

 Features:
 - Able to register platforms and device tokens per platform
 - Keeps a history of sent messages
+- Predefine commands to send with the notification payload

 Todo:
 - Add WP8 support